olavea/Lillian-and-Ola-Vea-com/content/index/own-words.md

-Am I anxious, angry or sad?
-Am I tired, exhausted or sleepy?
-Did I bleed one drop, two drops, or three drops?
+Are you anxious, angry or sad?
+Are you tired, exhausted or sleepy?
+Did you bleed one drop, two drops, or three drops?

-Do you also feel overwhelmed when trying to track your cycle?
+Do you feel overwhelmed when trying to name things in your cycle?
 It's often so very detailed and clinical.

-I have this mood I call #mollefonk.
+Our founder (@raae) has this mood she calls **#mollefonk**.
 There is never an option for that.
-I never remember if I logged it as anxious or PMS...
+So inevitably she never remembers if she logged it as anxious, PMS, angry or...you get the point.

-Wouldn't it be nice to use words and terminology familiar to you?
+_Wouldn't it be nice to use words and terminology familiar to you?_

-POW!
-Solves this by letting you hashtag whatever cycle "thing" is important to you.
+**POW!** Solves this by letting you hashtag whatever cycle "thing" is important to you.
 It can be a made-up word like #mollefonk, or a more typical one like #pms.